 Knoxville was the original capital of Tennessee.
 Now it is best known as the home of the University of Tennessee, representing the Tennessee Volunteers.
 It sits nestled in the middle of the Great Valley of East Tennessee at the convergence of three rivers.

 Besides the vast scenery, you’ll find festivals, museums, and restaurants among boutique galleries and other shopping.

 If you’ve ever heard of Memphis, then you’ve probably heard of Beale Street.
 This is where the music happens and one of the best places to visit in Tennessee.
 Memphis is a melting pot of jazz, rock n’ roll, delta blues and R&B, whatever your taste, the music here is in your vibe.

 Gatlinburg is often referred to as one of the best mountain towns in Tennessee.
 It’s a popular tourist destination for people all over the South and East Coast to the Midwest and beyond as a gateway to the Great Smoky Mountains.
-You’ll also find shopping, restaurants, and rich nightlife on the streets of Gatlinburg.
+You’ll also find shopping, restaurants, and rich nightlife in Gatlinburg when you pay a visit.

 Take a carriage ride across the countryside or take a tour of the Jack Daniels distillery in Lynchburg, Tennessee.
 Located in South Central Tennessee, Lynchburg boasts stunning scenery and a charming downtown atmosphere with local shopping and restaurants.
 You’ll learn that the town’s name is yet unknown and debated often among locals with some stating that it derives from Lynchburg, Virginia, and others crying that it belongs to early settlers.